MicrosoftDocs/entra-docs/docs/id-governance/custom-entitlement-report-with-adx-and-entra-id.md

  - An auditor would like to see a report that lists the group members for 10 groups, organized by the members’ department.
  - An auditor would like to see a report of all users who had access to an application between two dates.

+You can also bring in data to Azure Data Explorer from other sources beyond Microsoft Entra.
+This enables scenarios such as:

- - An admin would like to view all users added to an application from Microsoft Entra ID and SQL databases.
+- An admin would like to view all users added to an application from Microsoft Entra ID and their access rights in the application's own repository, such as a SQL databases.

 These types of reports aren't built in to Microsoft Entra ID, but you can create these reports yourself by extracting data from Entra and combining them using custom queries in Azure Data Explorer.